nikvoronin/Xm4Battery/README.md

 - About - leads to this page.
 - Quit - closes and unloads application at all.

-> ⚠ **Connect / Disconnect** will appear if the app is run as administrator.\
+>⚠ **Connect / Disconnect** items appear if the app is run as an administrator.\
-> ⚠ These functions may cause system artefacts.
+>⚠ These functions may cause system artefacts or unusual behavior of Volume Control, Sound Mixer, Bluetooth Device Manager, etc.\
+>⚠ Especially the Disconnect item.
+Connect is a law-abiding one.

 ### Tray Icon Mods

-Background colors defined at the `CreateIconForLevel` method:
+Background color is defined in the `CreateIconForLevel` method:

 ```csharp
 var brush =